Dumb and Dumber: Year-end lists

-Legacy

-The line, "So you're telling me there's a chance", from the scene in which Lloyd confesses his feelings to Mary, became an Internet meme as a sarcastic reaction to impossible but still non-zero odds.
-Lloyd utters the line in response to her telling him the probability of him and Mary being a couple are "more like one out of a million", which he takes at face value even though it is only her way of letting him down gently.

 Other media

 Animated series

 In 1995, a Hanna-Barbera-produced animated series aired on ABC, as part of its Saturday morning cartoon lineup; Matt Frewer provided the voice of Lloyd, while Bill Fagerbakke voiced Harry.
 In the cartoon, Harry and Lloyd have reacquired their van, now named "Otto".
 The cartoon also features a new character, Kitty, a female pet purple beaver who appears to be smarter than both men.
-The animated series was written by Bennett Yellin, co-writer of the film.
-The show was short-lived and was shelved after one season.
+The animated series was written by Bennett Yellin, co-writer of the film, and was cancelled after one season.

 Prequel

 In 2003, a prequel was theatrically released, entitled Dumb and Dumberer: When Harry Met Lloyd.
 The film featured a cast and crew different from the previous film, and the Farrelly brothers had no involvement in the film's production.
 It was panned by critics, receiving a 10% rating on Rotten Tomatoes.
 It grossed approximately $39.2 million worldwide against a $19 million budget, as opposed to the original film's far greater $247 million worldwide gross against a $17 million budget.